kaa7/eigenfaces/README.md

-# eigenfaces
-Face recognition using eigenfaces
+# Face recognition using eigenfaces